churchers/vm-bhyve/README.md

 If you want to run guests other than FreeBSD, you will need the grub2-bhyve package;

     # pkg install grub2-bhyve

-Additionally, while not specifically required, dnsmasq can be used to provide DHCP services when vm-bhyve is configured to run NAT.

-    # pkg install dnsmasq

 ## Initial configuration